Useful Git Configuration Items

 Global ignore file

-Often there are files or directories that you want to ignore in all your Git projects.
-These are probably created automatically by your IDE, or ‘junk’ files created by the operating system.
-Here’s a sample global ignore file (I use PhpStorm, which creates an .idea directory in the root of each project):
+Often there are files or directories that you want Git to ignore globally.
+These are probably created automatically by your IDE or operating system.
+Git’s core.excludesfile

 Enable coloured output